linnykoleh/Spring/Notes.md

 ![alt text](images/handout/Screenshot_17.png "Screenshot_17.png")

 The lifecycle of a Spring bean looks like this:
-- Spring bean configuration is read and metadata in the form of a BeanDefinition object is created for each bean.
+- Spring bean configuration is read and metadata in the form of a `BeanDefinition` object is created for each bean.
+    - - For a configuration using Java Configuration annotations, the classpath is scanned by a bean of type `org.springframework.context.annotation.ClassPathBeanDefinitionScanner`, and the bean definitions are registered by a bean of type `org.springframework.context.annotation.ConfigurationClassBeanDefinitionReader`.
 - All instances of `BeanFactoryPostProcessor` are invoked in sequence and are allowed an opportunity to alter the bean metadata.
 - For each bean in the container:
 	- An instance of the bean is created using the bean metadata.